Cave Story/Wii versions

 Quote and Curly in Hell.

-Curly's eyebrows and mouth, and Quote's mouth were improved, and the angels in the background got eyebrows in the PAL version.
+Curly's eyebrows and mouth, and Quote's mouth were improved, and the angels in the background got eyebrows in the European version.
 Quote's chest and legs were changed a bit.

 Sue discussing with King and Jack.

-The only addition to the PAL version was a rather important oversight: King doesn't have his scar in the US version.
+The only addition to the European version was a rather important oversight: King doesn't have his scar in the North American version.
 That is absent in the PC version as well.

 - Misery's eyes on the final boss battle against the core are 2 pixels thick when closed.
-In the US version, they're only 1 pixel thick.
+In the North American version, they're only 1 pixel thick.

 - Ballos, in his human form, has a red eye and a white eye.
-In the US version, his right-facing sprites are merely copy-paste-flipped, switching the positions of his eyes.
-This has been fixed in the PAL release.
+In the North American version, his right-facing sprites are merely copy-paste-flipped, switching the positions of his eyes.
+This has been fixed in the European release.

-The songs don't loop correctly in the US version, and the drums don't play at all.
-This has been fixed in the PAL version, but, then again, the entire soundtrack has been slightly redone for the PAL release.
+The songs don't loop correctly in the North American version, and the drums don't play at all.
+This has been fixed in the European version, but, then again, the entire soundtrack has been slightly redone for the European release.

-The sound effects play a lot louder than the music in the US version.
+The sound effects play a lot louder than the music in the North American version.
 Nicalis even acknowledged this and recommended setting the sound effects' volume bar to 1/3.